tianyili2017/HEVC-Complexity-Reduction/README.md

 	Example: [8 0.5 0.5 0.5 0.5 0.5 0.5]

-3. Run *TAppEncoder.exe* on Windows or *TAppEncoderStatic* on Linux.
+3. Run *TAppEncoderStatic* on Linux or *TAppEncoder.exe* on Windows.

-	Examples: *RUN_AI.bat* and *RUN_AI.sh*
+	Examples: *RUN_AI.sh* and *RUN_AI.bat*

-	Note: It is hightly recommanded to run on x64 platform, which supports encoding high-resolution sequences normally.
-If to run with x86, you need to rebuild the project and re-generate the executable files above.
+	Note: It is hightly recommanded to run on Linux (64-bit) platform, which supports encoding high-resolution video sequences normally.
+If to run with other platform, you need to rebuild the project and re-generate the executable files.

 # Deep Learning Based HM Encoder (Test at Inter-mode)